miguelr215/stocks-analysis/README.md

 # Stocks Analysis
 **Summary:**  This application allows the user to search for news articles, business and stock information on a specific company.
-Users can also search YouTube videos to learn how to trade stocks and options.
+Multiple APIs are used in this application.
+Under EDUCATION, users can also search YouTube videos to learn how to trade stocks and options.
 **Please Note:** Free API only allows 1 search every 60 seconds

 **Link to app:**  https://miguelr215.github.io/stocks-analysis/